bertreb/pimatic-smartmeter-stats/README.md

 The initial device exposes no variables in the GUI.
 You can add them in the device configuration.
 The available statistics variables are:
 - actual - the actual input value.
 This is the result of the expression and will be updated if one of the expression variables changes.
+- minute - the change of the expression input value in the last minute
 - hour - the change of the expression input value in the last hour
 - day - the change of the input value in the last day (00:00-23:59)
 - week - the change of the input value in the last week (monday-sunday)